Beauty In A Tik: Frizzy Hair Hacks

-Whether skincare or makeup related, you can always count on TikTok's experts to provide a smart solution to a beauty problem.
-Last month, we learned how to take the chore out of a summery smoky eye in seconds and how to make your own BB cream when foundation feels a little too heavy in the sun.
-But lately, it's all about hair.

-The weather here is temperamental to say the least and when scorching days lead into torrential ones the humidity can be unbearable, especially for your hair.
+The weather in Australia is temperamental, to say the least, and when scorching days lead into torrential ones the humidity can be unbearable, especially for your hair.
 Increased moisture in the air leads to frizzy, fluffy strands and annoying flyaways that can be difficult to smooth down, but TikTok's beauty enthusiasts have dreamt up some of the smartest hacks.

 Advertisement